-Stork requires the premium Host Commands hook library to retrieve host reservations stored in an external database.
-Stork will work without the Host Commands hook, but will not be able to display host reservations.
+Stork requires the premium Host Commands (host_cmds) hook library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
+Stork does work without the Host Commands hook library, but is not able to display host reservations.
 Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.